 In agile manufacturing, a product is designed in iterations, taking customer requests as well as feedback from the system and the product testers into account, then refining the product, then getting feedback again, etc. Even though this process could be longer than in the case of regular product design, the repetitive cycle of improvement may drastically increase the final overall quality of the product.
 Of course, the duration of this process is heavily dependent on the complexity of the product.
 In addition, 3D printing can be used to reduce the duration of the design and prototyping process.

-This is where an ERP/MRP system comes into play.
-When the product has been designed and its manufacturability has been verified, its bill of materials and production process (routing) is laid out in the software.
+This is where a manufacturing ERP or MRP-system comes into play.
+When the product has been designed and its manufacturability has been verified, its bill of materials (BOM) and production process (routing) is laid out in the software.
 As a customer order is put into the system, it determines the material requirements, production costs, lead times, and the most viable time to start production while considering current inventory levels, staff availability, supplier lead times, etc. If a delivery of supplies is late, the system can use this feedback to reorganize the production schedule and provide another lead time for a customer order.
 All this ultimately provides manufacturers with tight-knit schedules for production and purchases, reducing lead times, increasing flexibility, and making the company more agile.